LascauxZelia/sieve/README.md

 Introduction
 ============

-`SIEVE <https://github.com/LascauxZelia/sieve>`_ is a bioinformatics filters-analysis pipeline for assembly, binning and annotation of metagenomes from EBI public database (database mining) or local user data.
+SIEVE is a bioinformatics filters-analysis pipeline for assembly, binning and annotation of metagenomes from EBI public database (database mining) or local user data.
-Please check the documentation `here <https://rdv-sieve.readthedocs.io/en/latest/index.html#>`_
+Please check the documentation here: <https://rdv-sieve.readthedocs.io>

 Pipeline summary
 ----------------